Get to know our Senior Leadership

 Outside of economic pursuits, Noah plays rugby for Oberlin College, where he is also the treasurer.
 He is originally from Berkeley, California.

-Jabree Hason '20 (Head of Materials)
+Jabree Hason '20 (Associate of Fundamental Analysis)

 Jabree used the summer of 2017 to advance his knowledge on financial regulation through an internship at Toronto-Dominion Bank.
 At Toronto-Dominion, he worked on numerous projects and familiarized himself with the anti-money laundering laws set forth in North American financial institutions.
 He has also participated in a finance accelerator program sponsored by Barclays, where he was introduced to the concepts of financial statements, valuations, discounted cash flows, and leverage buyout models.